IBM/containerization-for-sap-s4hana/README.md

 ## Manual Build

-Manual build involves creating a snapshot copy of the `data` and `log` directories of your SAP HANA database and building the three container images.
+Manual build involves creating a snapshot copy of the `data/` and `log/` directories of the reference database and building the three container images.
 The three images can be built at once or individually.

-### Creating a snapshot copy of your database
+### Creating a snapshot copy of the reference database

-> :warning: **You have to stop your reference database before creating
+> :warning: **You have to stop the reference database before creating
 > the snapshot!**

 - Run